Maripirs/GA-Project-1/README.md

 ## Rules

- ####The objective of the game is to run out of cards as soon as possible
+ #### The objective of the game is to run out of cards as soon as possible
-    -Each player starts the game with 3 cards face down, 3 cards face up and 3 cards in hand -In a turn, the active player has to play a card on top of discard pile if possible -Rules for playing a card are:
+    Each player starts the game with 3 cards face down, 3 cards face up and 3 cards in hand In a turn, the active player has to play a card on top of discard pile if possible Rules for playing a card are:
-        - if there are no cards in discard. you can play any card
-        - Otherwise play a card that has a higher value than the card on top of the discard pile (highest card for this game is A), or a wild card
+     if there are no cards in discard. you can play any card Otherwise play a card that has a higher value than the card on top of the discard pile (highest card for this game is A), or a wild card

-    -After playing a card, if you have fewer than 3 cards in your hand AND there are cards left on the deck, draw a card -If you can't play a card, you'll collect the discard pile into your hand, the previous player gets to go again -you can only play cards from the table face up when your hand is empty -you can only play face down cards when you don't have any face up cards left nor cards in your hand
-    ---playing facedown cards is always a gamble, you don't get to see them before choosing which one to play. if it's not a valid move, add it to you hand, collect the discard and previous player gets to go again
+    After playing a card, if you have fewer than 3 cards in your hand AND there are cards left on the deck, draw a card If you can't play a card, you'll collect the discard pile into your hand, the previous player gets to go again you can only play cards from the table face up when your hand is empty -you can only play face down cards when you don't have any face up cards left nor cards in your hand playing facedown cards is always a gamble, you don't get to see them before choosing which one to play. if it's not a valid move, add it to you hand, collect the discard and previous player gets to go again
 Special situations:
     - 2 is a wild card.
 It can be played regardless of the number on top of discard.
 Then play another card
     - 10 is a wild card.
 It can be played regardles of the number on top of discard AND it will get rid of current discard pile (trashed).
 Then play a another card